SamvathnaEm/labreport3/main.md

 220:        publications, especially when corrected for the amount of money available in research and
 225:        publications as a measure of scientific output, particularly if these publications can
 ```

-When we run ```grep -n``` on ```journal.pbio.0020001.txt``` in the ```plos``` directory, it searches for the word **"publications"** and prints out the lines that contain it, along with line numbers.
+Within the example above, the command ```grep -n``` searches for the word **"publications"** in the ```journal.pbio.0020001.txt``` file, which is located in the ```plos``` directory, and prints out the lines that contain that word, along with the line numbers.
 It is useful because it displays comprehensive information regarding the line that contains the specific words we search and the line numbers, which are easy to reference and navigate within the text file.

 ```
 DELL@DESKTOP-A31SQJ0 MINGW64 ~/Documents/GitHub/lab4/docsearch/technical (main)
 $ grep -n "publications" plos
 grep: plos: Is a directory
 ```

 The command ```grep -n``` searches for the occurrence of the word **"publications"** in the ```plos``` directory.
 However, since it is designed to search within the text files, it returned an error message instead because ```plos``` is a directory.

 4. ```-h```: display only the matched lines, but do not display any other information.